Reign

 • Advanced rule combinations need documentation review

-• slightly higher resource load
+• Slightly higher resource load than lightweight alternatives

 3. PW WooCommerce Gift Cards